Prithul030105/MKAY_Makeover_Final/README.md

 # MKAY MAKEOVER

 A responsive wholesale product showcase for makeup boxes.
-There is no cart, checkout, account or online payment flow.

 ## Update the products and contact details